rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 -   **Shortcut to GAM Console**: Provides a direct link to the associated Google Ad Manager (GAM) console.

--   **Bid CPM Override**: A powerful testing utility that allows you to manually change the CPM value of any bid to simulate a win and test ad server configurations.
+-   **Override Tool**: A powerful testing utility that allows you to manually change various attributes of any auctions to simulate an test scenarios.

 ### UserID

 <img src="images/private-advertising/protected-audience/prebid/utilities/psat_v1.0.0_prebid_utilities_userIds_2025_06_30.png" width="1200" alt="PSAT Prebid Utilities - UserID" />

-This refers to the UserID Module framework within Prebid, which allows publishers to integrate various identity solutions.
+This refers to the UserID Module within Prebid, which allows publishers to integrate various identity solutions.

 In a world without third-party cookies, these modules are critical for fetching user identifiers from providers like Unified ID 2.0, RampID, and ID5, allowing bidders to recognize users and bid more accurately.